KevinVanthuyne/agon-docker-compose/README.md

 ```
 What seems to be the problem is described in this comment: https://github.com/docker-library/postgres/issues/203#issuecomment-255200501

 The error occurs when changing the database username or password after the first initialization.
-Running the following command removes the `db` services and its volume, which fixes the error but also removes any data in that volume so be careful:
+Running the following command removes the `agon-db` services and its volume, which fixes the error but also removes any data in that volume so be careful:
 ```
-docker-compose rm -fv db
+docker-compose rm -fv agon-db
 ```